Roanoke, VA Slip and Fall Lawyer and Premises Liability Attorney

 Statutes of limitations are laws that limit the amount of time that you have to file a claim to have your lawsuit heard in court.
 If you attempt to file a claim after the deadline has passed, the court will almost certainly dismiss your case, and you will be unable to recover compensation.

 In Virginia, there are three statutes of limitations that are applicable to slip-and-fall accidents.
 Generally, anyone injured in a trip and fall must file within two years of the date of the incident.
-If you desire to file a lawsuit over property damage (such as for a broken watch), you have up to five years.
 Lastly, if a person dies as a result of a slip and fall, the suit must be brought within two years from the date of the death.

 Call the Law Offices of Mark T. Hurt to Schedule a Free Case Evaluation